Honors & Awards

 • Tom Osborne Citizenship Team (2016, 2017, 2018)

-2018: Nate Fisher started seven of his 15 appearances on the mound as a junior, going 1-5 with a 7.24 ERA in 46.0 innings pitched • Allowed the fewest walks among all Husker starting pitchers (10), while recording the fourth-most strikeouts on the team (30) • Allowed two runs in 2.1 innings against Indiana on May 13, recording three strikeouts in the process • Recorded four strikeouts in 3.2 innings of relief against Maryland on May 5, allowing one run on two hits and one walk • Tossed 4.0 innings of relief against Kansas State on April 17, recording two strikeouts and allowed one run • Allowed one run on four hits and struck out two batters in 4.2 innings as the starter at Creighton on March 27 • Made the start at Oral Roberts on March 21 and threw 4.0 innings, giving up one run on five hits and stuck out three batters • Earned the win in his start against Cal Poly on March 10 when he gave up only one run in 5.0 innings and recorded four strikeouts • Made his first career start on Feb.
+2018: Nate Fisher started seven of his 15 appearances on the mound as a junior, going 1-5 with a 7.24 ERA in 46.0 innings pitched • Allowed the fewest walks among all Husker starting pitchers (10), while recording the fourth-most strikeouts on the team (30) • Allowed two runs in 2.1 innings against Indiana on May 13, recording three strikeouts in the process • Recorded four strikeouts in 3.2 innings of relief against Maryland on May 5, allowing one run on two hits and one walk • Tossed 4.0 innings of relief against Kansas State on April 17, recording two strikeouts and allowed one run • Allowed one run on four hits and struck out two batters in 4.2 innings as the starter at Creighton on March 27 • Made the start at Oral Roberts on March 21 and threw 4.0 innings, giving up one run on five hits and struck out three batters • Earned the win in his start against Cal Poly on March 10 when he gave up only one run in 5.0 innings and recorded four strikeouts • Made his first career start on Feb.
 17 against UC Riverside • Struck out a career-high seven batters against the Highlanders and gave up two runs on four hits in 5.0 innings of work.

 2016: Fisher had Tommy John surgery in the summer of 2015 and missed the 2016 season.